jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 handle advanced dynamic registration behavior, you can use `null_ls.register` with a relevant `autocommand` event listener.

-You can determine whether a source runs by using the `runtime_condition` option, as described in [HELPERS](./HELPERS.md).
+You can determine whether a source runs at all by using the `runtime_condition` option, as described in [HELPERS](./HELPERS.md).
 Note that this option can affect performance.

 ## Available Sources